Hongqi H7

-The Hongqi H7 (code-named C131)is a four-door executive sedan that is manufactured by the Chinese manufacturer FAW under the Hongqi marque.
+The Hongqi H7 is a executive sedan produced by Chinese automobile manufacturer Hongqi, a subsidiary of FAW Group.
 It is the successor to the Hongqi HQ3 built between 2006 and 2010.

-Overview
+First generation (2013–2021)

-The H7 was first presented to the public at the Beijing Motor Show in April 2012, and officially went on sale at the end of May 2013.
-The first 500 Hongqi H7 vehicles had been sold before launch to the Chinese government.Difference between the government version and normal version can be found on the wheels.
-The wheels of the H7 with government license plate are unique compared to the normal version.
+The first generation H7 was first presented to the public at the Beijing Motor Show in April 2012, and officially went on sale at the end of May 2013.
+The first 500 Hongqi H7 vehicles had been sold before launch to the Chinese government.